FaiazAhmed06/wazuh-misp-threat-detection/README.md

 ---

 ## Conclusion
-This project shows how I, built a working integration of Wazuh + MISP to automate threat intelligence correlation and response.
+This project shows how I, built and modified a working integration of Wazuh + MISP to automate threat intelligence correlation and response.
 It demonstrates the design SIEM integrations, write custom Python connectors, and apply SOC use cases with MITRE ATT&CK mapping.

 Next steps: scaling integrations, more active responses, and dashboard improvements.